EKT/CERIF-Tools/README.md

   <version>0.9.1</version>
 </dependency>
 ```
-For building an application that is based on a relational database, you should only include the *cerif-service* module.
+For building an application that is based on a relational database:
 ```xml
 <dependency>
   <groupId>gr.ekt</groupId>